WHO Countries Strike Landmark Agreement On Tackling Future Pandemics - UrduPoint

 "At a time when multilateralism is under threat, WHO member states have joined together to say that we will defeat the next pandemic threat in the only way possible: by working together," said New Zealand's former prime minister Helen Clark, co-chair of the Independent Panel for Pandemic Preparedness and Response.

-As the congratulatory speeches continued on towards daybreak at the WHO HQ, Eswatini's representative cautioned that "whilst we celebrate this moment, we need not rest on our laurels.
+As the congratulatory speeches continued on towards daybreak, Eswatini's representative cautioned that "whilst we celebrate this moment, we need not rest on our laurels".

 "The real work begins now."